-The treatment that a doctor prescribes depends largely on the specific changes to the skin and the person’s response to earlier treatments.
+What a doctor prescribes depends largely on the specific changes and a person’s response to any earlier treatments.

-The Food and Drug Administration (FDA) have approved five medicinal ingredients for the treatment of rosacea:
+The Food and Drug Administration (FDA) currently approves

-Side effects of metronidazole, such as dryness, irritation, and itchiness, are typically mild.
+The side effects, such as dryness, irritation, or itchiness, are typically mild.

-People can apply these products once or twice a day.
-In an
+A person can apply a product containing this acid once or twice a day, but an

 Typical side effects include mild, short-term burning, stinging, and irritation.

-Doctors believe that ivermectin treats rosacea by easing inflammation, combating microbes, and particularly targeting the demodex mites that have increased populations in the skin of people with rosacea.
+Doctors believe that ivermectin treats rosacea by easing inflammation, combating microbes, and particularly targeting Demodex mites, which may have increased populations in the skin of people with rosacea.

 This is a homeopathic product, and although it contains only 1% sulfur, people with allergies or hypersensitivities to sulfur should not use it.

-Non-irritating cleansers are best for people with rosacea, which increases the skin’s sensitivity.
+Non-irritating cleansers may help people with rosacea, as the condition can increase the skin’s sensitivity.
+In

 The cleanser contains: